-Result #2: There is no difference in the digestion of DNA from the Pol α mutant line and the WT cell line.
-This would be indicated by near-identical banding patterns on the gel.
+Result #2: There is no difference between the Pol α mutant line and the WT cell line.

 This would indicate that there is no change in the susceptibility of the two cell lines to MNase digestion.
 As such, we can infer that there is no change to nucleosome formation nor chromosome architecture.
 Pol α therefore is not necessary for the proper deposition of histones onto nascent DNA.
 It is possible that there is a redundant protein that would deposit these histones onto the nascent DNA, and are adequate in the absence of Pol α .
-For example, FACT and mcm2 may also contain binding sites for H2A and H2B that are yet to be discovered.
-It would be interesting to further examine specific subunits of the FACT complex in this type of experiment to determine whether they are responsible for depositing histones following replication, as FACT is usually bound to destabilized nucleosomes (Martin 2018).
-It may be possible that FACT assists in the stabilizing of DNA during replication, and also assist in maintaining histone placement when DNA is destabilized.

 Another possibility is that Pol α plays no role in the deposition of histones at all.
 The histone-binding motif on Pol1 may function later on in the DNA maturation process.
 Since Pol α is necessary for maintaining gene-silencing following replication, it is also possible that Pol α recognizes histones after replication, and recruits methylases or other histone writers that would induce epigenetic silencing after replication.